-- Providing certain conditions are satisfied, assets held in trust aren’t considered part of your estate (immediately if the gift into trust is an exempt gift or after 7 years if not).
-This means they will not count towards a potential Inheritance Tax bill when you die (after 7 years if the gift into trust isn’t an exempt gift).
+- Providing certain conditions are satisfied, assets held in trust are not considered part of your estate (immediately if the gift into trust is an exempt gift or after seven years if not).
+This means they will not count towards a potential Inheritance Tax bill when you die (after seven years if the gift into trust is not an exempt gift).

 - Having greater control over how and when assets are distributed after you die.

 - Preserving the assets rather than splitting them up between beneficiaries.
-This may mean the wealth you’ve accumulated is able to grow further and still benefit loved ones.
+This may mean the wealth you have accumulated is able to grow further and still benefit loved ones.

 - Holding and managing assets for people that are not ready or are unable to do so themselves.
 This may include children or vulnerable people.

 If you think that setting up a trust is right for you, it needs to be a carefully considered decision, from both a financial and legal perspective.